TulsiBasetti/TulsiBasetti/README.md

 ## 📚 Currently Learning
-- Brushing up on my Machine Learning concepts
-- Starting to learn Deep Learning (CNN,RNN, LSTM)
+- Transformers

 <!---
 TulsiBasetti/TulsiBasetti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.